-- Keep the Chromebook powered off and protected when not in use. - Do not carry, hold, lift, or suspend the Chromebook in the air by the screen/display. - Make sure to completely power off the Chromebook before inserting it into a protective school bag to transport home. - Handle the Chromebook with caution.
-Do not throw, slide, drop, toss, etc. the Chromebook. - Take your Chromebook home every day for nightly storage and charging of the battery.
-Do not leave it in your school locker or classroom overnight.
+- Keep the Chromebook powered off and protected when not in use. - Do not carry, hold, lift, or suspend the Chromebook in the air by the screen/display.

-- Keep a Chromebook at home out of reach of younger or older siblings, family pets, or anyone else capable of careless handling or inadvertent damage of the property. - Secure the Chromebook out of view from anyone outside of a vehicle if being temporarily stored in a parked vehicle either on school grounds or at a private residence. - Communicate with your teachers, coaches, sponsors, supervisors, etc. about ensuring that the Chromebook will receive secure storage if you have it at school related activities, performances, sporting events, etc.
+- Make sure to completely power off the Chromebook before inserting it into a protective school bag to transport home. - Handle the Chromebook with caution.
+Do not throw, slide, drop, toss, etc. the Chromebook. - Take the Chromebook home every day for nightly storage and charging of the battery.
+Do not leave it in a school locker or classroom overnight. - Keep the Chromebook at home out of reach of younger or older siblings, family pets, or anyone else capable of careless handling or inadvertent damage of the property. - Secure the Chromebook out of view from anyone outside of a vehicle if being temporarily stored in a parked vehicle. - Communicate with teachers, coaches, sponsors, supervisors, etc. about ensuring that the Chromebook will receive secure storage if you have it at school related activities, performances, sporting events, etc.